 Life is short and what good does miserably hustling for decades do?
-In my opinion it doesn’t do any good and we should be getting away from hustle culture.
+In my opinion, it doesn’t do any good and we should be getting away from hustle culture.
 If the hustle doesn’t serve you in some way in the present moment, then I’d say it’s time to redefine what you’re working for.

 Lastly, don’t compare your hustle to others:

-The beauty in being human is that we aren’t all the same.
+The beauty of being human is that we aren’t all the same.
 No matter how hard you’re working, there is always going to be someone who works harder.
 No matter how little you accomplish today, someone out there is even less productive than you.
 Your value is not determined by how you compare to others.

-Don’t waste your energy comparing your efforts to another creator’s.
+Don’t waste your energy comparing your efforts to another creator.
 Are you happy with what you’re doing?
 Do you think you have more to give?
 Listen to your inner needs and wants and hustle accordingly.

 What do you think about hustle culture?